BennettElisa/JavaScript-Algorithms-and-Data-Structures-Projects/algorithms/algorithm_notes.md

 **Abstract Data Type**

     Abstract data type (ADT) is an abstraction of a data structure which only provides the interface to which the data structure then must adhere to.
 The interface does not give any specific details about how or in what language it will happen.
+Example:

     | Abstraction | Inplementation |
     | ----        | ----           |